 Sensors are collecting information on air quality, humidity, temperature, how much water is used, how air moves around different types of houses and how much energy it takes to heat them.
-In addition, participants will be asked to take part in surveys to help us understand their wellbeing needs, aspirations and desires for their community.
+In addition, participants are taking part in surveys to help us understand their wellbeing needs, aspirations and desires for their community.

 The sensors have been provided by Invisible Systems and they provide the method for our participants to access their own data through the Invisible System platform.
 This allows our participants to learn about their internal environment and adapt their behaviours to improve the results they see through the portal.